DRVV/Annette/README.md

-# Google Photos Carousel
+# Annette: simple Google Photos Carousel Viewer

-A beautiful Next.js web application that displays your recent 50 photos from Google Photos in an interactive carousel interface.
+A simple web application that displays your recent 50 photos from Google Photos in an interactive carousel interface.

 ## Features